 DSO member since 1991

-Laurie has made numerous appearances as a soloist in the Detroit area, appearing with the orchestras of Toledo, Dearborn and Allen Park, among others.
+Laurie joined the Detroit Symphony Orchestra in 1991.
+She has made numerous appearances as a soloist in the Detroit area, appearing with the orchestras of Toledo, Dearborn, Allen Park, and Grosse Pointe among others.
 She made her Detroit Symphony Orchestra solo debut in 1996.
 Also active as a chamber musician, Laurie has performed in ensembles at Interlochen, the Grand Teton Music Festival and at venues in the Detroit area.
 She has appeared in several recitals to benefit the DSO Volunteer Council.
-Laurie plays a 1742 De Vitor violin made in Brescia, Italy.